Loan-to-Value (LTV) Calculator (2026)

 The Loan-to-Value (LTV) ratio determines the maximum percentage of your property's value that a lender will finance.
 Singapore's LTV limits are set by MAS and vary based on the loan type and the number of outstanding housing loans you have.

-For your first housing loan, HDB concessionary loans allow up to 80% LTV, while bank loans cap at 75%.
-The remaining amount must be covered by your downpayment, which can be a combination of cash and CPF depending on the loan type.
+For your first housing loan, both HDB concessionary loans and bank loans cap at 75% LTV (HDB was lowered from 80% on 20 Aug 2024 to align with bank loans).
+The remaining 25% must be covered by your downpayment, which can be a combination of cash and CPF depending on the loan type.

 LTV limits decrease significantly for subsequent properties.
 If you have one outstanding housing loan, the LTV drops to 45%.
 With two or more outstanding loans, the limit falls to 35%.
 These progressive limits are part of Singapore's property cooling measures.